Vladimir-csp/xdg-terminal-exec/README.md

 ```
 launches nano editing two files named `some file with spaces and unquoted spaces` and `second file`.
 And IMHO that is the golden standard, any terminal that fails to do so should be bugreported.

+Some examples of compliant terminals: xterm, alacritty, kitty, foot, qterminal

+Terminals that use `-e` but mangle arguments: sakura